Rules of Origin and their importance when trading globally

 In addition to the product specific rules, each agreement also includes general provisions related to the administration of rules of origin and claiming preferential tariffs.
 These rules cover additional relaxations such as cumulation or de-minimis as well as administrative provisions around the proof of preferential origin.

-Non-preferential origin applies to goods traded between countries not linked by any preferential trade agreement.
-It does not lead to a reduction in tariffs but is used for other purposes such as quotas, anti-dumping and countervailing duties.
+Non-preferential origin applies to goods traded between countries whether there is or not a trade agreement in place, and whilst it does not lead to a reduction in tariffs, it is used by importing countries to safeguard their local industry and also for monitoring purposes such as quotas, anti-dumping and countervailing duties.
 It is also used for trade statistics and for the purpose of labelling.

 Non-preferential rules of origin are decided by each country and are based on two criteria.

 a) Wholly obtained – similarly to preferential rules, wholly obtained products are goods obtained entirely in the territory of one country without the addition of any non-originating materials.

 b) Last substantial transformation – in a case where more than one country was involved in the production of the goods, the country where the last substantial transformation took place determines the origin of the goods.

 Whether you are or not claiming preferential market access, the trader is responsible for keeping evidence about the origin of their goods.